patiljaykumar/patiljaykumar/README.md

 ---

-**Aspiring Network Security Engineer** with a passion for securing networks and ensuring the protection of sensitive data.
-With a **CCNA** and **CCNP** training, I am dedicated to mastering the latest security protocols and technologies.
+**Aspiring Network Security Engineer with a passion for securing networks and ensuring the protection of sensitive data.
+With CCNA and CCNP training, I am dedicated to mastering the latest security protocols and technologies.
 I thrive on solving complex security challenges and am constantly exploring ways to enhance network infrastructure through advanced security measures and automation.

 ---